mook-wenyu/task-manager-mcp/CONTRIBUTING.md

 6.  **Commit**: Commit your changes with a descriptive message that follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
 7.  **Push**: Push your branch to your forked repository.
 8.  **Open a Pull Request**:
-    - Navigate to the [main repository](https://github.com/cjo4m06/mcp-shrimp-task-manager/pulls) and open a new pull request from your forked branch.
+    - Navigate to the [main repository](https://github.com/mook-wenyu/task-manager-mcp/pulls) and open a new pull request from your forked branch.
     - GitHub will automatically populate the PR description with our template.
 Please fill it out as completely as possible.
 The more context you provide, the faster your PR can be reviewed.
-9.  **Code Review**: The repository owner (`@cjo4m06`) will review your pull request.
+9.  **Code Review**: The repository owner (`@mook-wenyu`) will review your pull request.
 They may ask for changes or clarification.
 10. **Merge**: Once the PR is approved, the owner will merge it into the `main` branch.
 We do not allow contributors to merge their own PRs.

 As a part of the review process, please ensure your PR includes: